 Thanks to the digital paper technology that it uses, our first recommended product is perfect for reading, offering a paper-like experience, without any actual paper.
 Its screen is not backlit (or frontlit), meaning that you need to be in a lit room to be able to actually see it.
 But this one goes one step further and even its texture is paper-like, which is a really nice touch.

 It also means that you’re getting exactly what you’re looking for: an e-reader with no blue light!
 But prepare to pay a premium, as this is the most expensive device on our list (and by a lot!)

 For example, it comes bundled with a stylus that allows you to underline text, but also take notes or even use it as a writing board.
-This is something you might never use, though – but definitely an interesting extra feature.
+This is something you might never use, though – but definitely an interesting extra feature to have.